 The Compensation policy for DKV Belgium is set out to provide employees with a competitive overall level of compensation, relative to appropriate market benchmarks and reflective of the Company's success.
-The policy seeks to support the overall business and risk strategy, risk profile, objectives, values and sustainable long-term business interests and performance of the Company.
+The policy seeks to support the overall business and risk strategy, risk profile, objectives, values and sustainable long-term business interests and performance of the Company and include measures focused on avoiding conflicts of interest.
 It is formulated with the objective of attracting, motivating and retaining high calibre individuals.